Happy couple walking and carrying bags after shopping together

 3. Alternatives to a joint credit card include opening an account with a cosigner, adding an authorized user to an account, or using a secured credit card.

 Joint credit card accounts are an option for those looking for a convenient way to share finances with someone else.
 But it’s important to know what you’re signing up for before you decide to open a joint credit card account.
-Going into a financial agreement with someone else requires a significant amount of trust and communication.
+Establishing shared finances with a friend or family member requires a significant amount of trust and communication.

 What is a joint credit card account?